 We expect that no essay submitted to us has simultaneously been submitted elsewhere.
 All submissions should be based on original research or new interpretations and should reflect the highest standards of scholarship.
 We proudly publish graduate students and other early-career scholars alongside the most prominent members of the field.

-Authors are encouraged to discuss their essays with the editor before submitting them.
+The best way to get a sense of what we publish is to read recent issues of the journal.
+Authors are also encouraged to discuss their essays with the editor before submitting them.
 When ready, authors should submit manuscripts electronically.
-Please send submissions in .doc or .docx to the editor as an attachment to email.
+Please send submissions in .doc or .docx to the editor as an email attachment.

 Manuscripts should be double-spaced, with footnotes inserted as reference in the same file.
-Please use the Chicago Manual of Style, but we also recommend referring to a recent issue of PMHB because we depart from Chicago style in some particulars.
-For example, we do not use the names of publishers in notes nor do we use p. or pp. for page numbers.
+Please use the Chicago Manual of Style, but we also recommend referring to a recent issue of PMHB, because we depart from Chicago style in some particulars.
+See additional formatting tips here.

 Manuscripts should be no longer than thirty-five pages, including notes (which should also be double spaced).
-Tables should be in vertical page format.
-Although we can print tables and images longwise, we would prefer that the reader not have to turn the magazine on its side.
-A limited number of halftones may be used if the images are essential to the text and of publishable quality.
+Please include potential images and/or tables in a separate file, along with captions.
 Images from repositories other that HSP must be obtained by the author.
 Digital TIFF files must be at least 300 dpi at print size.
 Securing permission to publish from the repository and the copyright holder is the responsibility of the author.